lmu/lmu-iuk.buildout/README.rst

 * bootstrap.py (deprecated) - legacy support to bootstrap the buildout structure
 * buildout.cfg should not exist or is a link to the actual used config

-Common-Configs &
+Common-Configs
 ..............

 * secrets.cfg.tmpl - a template to generate a secrets.cfg, which is necessary for setting up the zope default admin
-* secrets.cfg <-- should not exists on checkout, never add to version controll
+* secrets.cfg <-- should not exists on checkout, never add to version controll (is in .gitignores)
 * bin/
 * buildout.d/ explained in detail later
 * develop-eggs/